Juniper/terraform-provider-mist/internal/provider/fixtures/test_implementation_guide.md

 ### Part 2 Prompt: Test Implementation (Use after receiving field list)

 ```
-Please implement comprehensive test coverage for {RESOURCE_NAME} using the provided field list as the source of truth.
+``Please implement comprehensive test coverage for {RESOURCE_NAME} using the provided field list as the source of truth.

 FIELD LIST PROVIDED:
 [User provides the definitive field list here]

 IMPLEMENTATION REQUIREMENTS:
 1. Create test structs in /internal/provider/{resource}_test_structs.go with ONLY configurable fields from the provided list
-2. Create comprehensive fixture in /internal/provider/fixtures/{resource}_resource/{resource}_config.tf covering all configurable fields
+2. Create comprehensive fixture in /internal/provider/fixtures/{``resource}_resource/{resource}_config.tf covering all configurable fields
 3. Implement main test in /internal/provider/{resource}_resource_test.go following the EXACT SAME PATTERN as site_wlan_resource_test.go (or org_inventory_resource_test.go for nested site references)
 4. Ensure comprehensive validation of ALL fields from the provided list using appropriate TestCheck methods:
    - Computed fields: TestCheckResourceAttrSet